jackyan0320/p8130_group_project/Exploratory.md

     ##    <dbl>  <dbl>  <dbl>
     ## 1 26947.
 26938.
 26942.

-From the AIC, we can see the three models are pretty similar.
+From the AIC, we can see the three models are pretty similar, and from BIC, we can see that the model 2 with 9 predictors is the smallest.